Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 --------------

 Once there are no more tracebacks when installing the modules, the next step is to test them.
-Even if the custom modules are installable on an empty database, this does not warranties there are no errors during their execution.
+Even if the custom modules are installable on an empty database, this does not warranty there are no errors during their execution.
 Because of this, we encourage to test thoroughly all the customization to make sure everything is working as expected.

 This process will help detect further issues that are not identified during the module installation